-QuickSilver Translate was born in May 2004 in MD Stephen Whiteley’s front room (like all the most distinguished companies).
+QuickSilver Translate was born in May 2004 in CEO Stephen Whiteley’s front room.
 In October of 2004 Colin Whiteley left Tyco after 35 years of working at a senior level in the fire protection industry, and the father and son team went into business together.
 2005 saw the first non-Whiteley join the team, and by 2006 the Barcelona office was up and running.

 2006 was also significant because it was the year in which QuickSilver Translate gained ISO 9001:2000 certification.
 ISO 9001:2000 is a well-defined method which offers assurance to customers that they are obtaining services from a company that can deliver quality consistently.

-The QuickSilver Shanghai office opened following a visit by President Colin Whiteley in 2008, expanding the company’s reach to a truly global scale.
-The core team now numbers nine people: translators, linguists, desktop publishing experts and a digital community manager.
-QuickSilver also has a database of approximately 3500 qualified, specialised translators all around the world, enabling the company to translate from virtually any language into virtually any other language!
+The QuickSilver Miami office opened following a visit by CEO Stephen Whiteley in 2012, expanding the company’s reach to a truly global scale.
+The core team now numbers twelve people: account managers, translators, reviewers, designers, localisation managers, desktop publishing experts and a digital community manager.
+QuickSilver also has a database of approximately 4500 qualified, specialised translators all around the world, enabling the company to translate from virtually any language into virtually any other language!